bmolnar91/workbook/module_web_with_python.md

 In short, if you make a RESTful API, you ensure other developers can understand the structure easily compared to creating endpoints without a standard.

-//RESTful APIs are stateless backends.//
+> RESTful APIs are stateless backends.

-//The emphasis is on that we don't have to get back a new page (HTML document) after every request -- only data (JSON etc).//
+> The emphasis is on that we don't have to get back a new page (HTML document) after every request -- only data (JSON etc).

-//Many of these API endpoints are not going to get targeted directly by the browser.
-The user won't enter any of these URLs.//
+> Many of these API endpoints are not going to get targeted directly by the browser.
+The user won't enter any of these URLs.

 RESTful constraints: